How I Work

 Sample Edit & Proposal

-Next, I'll look over your entire manuscript or other document and do a sample edit of a short section so you can see what kinds of changes and feedback you can expect, and so I can accurately estimate for you how long editing will take and how much it will cost.
+Next, I'll look over your entire manuscript or other document and do a sample edit of a short section so you can see what kinds of changes and feedback you can expect from me, and so I can accurately estimate for you how long editing will take and how much it will cost.
 Then I'll send you the edited sample, instructions for what to do with the edited file, and a proposal that includes a detailed description of the proposed services, timeline, fees, and terms.

 Deposit and Scheduling